ricardojoserf/MemorySnitcher/README.md

-# MemorySnitcher and the power of NtReadVirtualMemory
+# MemorySnitcher

 ## TL;DR

-- Using dynamic API resolution to avoid functions to appear in the IAT still requires the ntdll.dll and *NtReadVirtualMemory* addresses.
+- Using dynamic API resolution to avoid functions appearing in the IAT still requires the ntdll.dll and *NtReadVirtualMemory* addresses.

-- A separate application which just prints these addresses looks suspicious.
+- A separate application which just prints these addresses may look suspicious.

-- Using an application with any vulnerability which leaks memory addresses (on purpose) seems to go undetected.
+- Using an application with any vulnerability which leaks memory addresses (on purpose) may be stealthier.

 ----------------------------------------------------------